 In an international setting, your newly formed team gathers for the first time.
 Politeness fills the air, conversations are careful, and behind every word there's a hint of caution.

-The D personality in the group is eager to get going.
-The I personality is making conversation over coffee.
-The S personality is quietly scanning the room for a sense of safety.
-The C personality is already asking about the schedule and expectations.
+Someone with a strong D tendency is eager to get going.
+Someone leaning I is making conversation over coffee.
+Someone with an S style is quietly scanning the room for a sense of safety.
+Someone leaning C is already asking about the schedule and expectations.

-The real art of leadership is knowing how to move the team forward from here.
+The real art of leadership is knowing how to move the team forward through all five stages.
 That is where understanding the DISC personality model changes the game.

 Why DISC matters in team development